jordyeggermont-xo/European-Space-Technology-Manufacturers/RESEARCH_DETAILS.md

 A quantitative Master's thesis analyzing the extent to which the European Union's space capabilities rely on non-EU actors across three critical strategic dimensions: corporate ownership, public procurement, and program supply chains.

 ---
+## General information
+This research aims to investigate the dependency of the EU’s space capabilities on foreign actors along the following three dimensions, non-EU ownership of EU spacecraft manufacturing firms, non-EU success in EU space technology tenders and non-EU participation in the supply chain of EU space programmes.

+The share of investment deals that European space firms receive from foreign actors has steadily increased over the past years.
+(ESPI, 2023) While data on the yearly amount of foreign investments is easily findable, an in-depth analysis of the resulting degree of non-EU ownership of EU space firms has not yet been conducted.
+Since industrial autonomy is paramount to strategic autonomy, the degree of non-EU control over EU spacecraft manufacturing firms should be determined.

+The dependency of the public sector on foreign actors is another area in which strategic dependencies within the EU’s space capabilities can be revealed.
+Supply robustness in the public procurement of space technology is crucial for the resilience of the EU’s space capabilities and its correlated strategic aims.
+When public sector needs are then supplied by foreign companies, the EU’s space capabilities become vulnerable to potential trade restrictions and export bans.
+In order to determine this dependency, the share of tenders awarded by the EU and its member states to non-EU companies for the procurement of space technology will be analysed over a sufficient period.

+The argument is that an autonomous EU space capacity hinges on the foreign dependence of its supply chains.
+Therefore, it is crucial to also do a case study on the involvement of foreign actors in the main EU space programmes, as these represent the majority of the EU’s space capabilities.

+---
 ## Methodological information
 This research aims to answer the following questions:
 How dependent is the EU’s space capacity on the involvement of foreign actors?